 I could feel an instant change in surroundings as I crossed over to Buda from Pest.
 Buda side is decidedly greener, quieter and more laid back.
-It has more of a historic feel to it and most importantly, gives brilliant views of the city (Pest side) that I crave for when in any European city.
+It has more of a historic feel to it and most importantly, gives brilliant views of the Pest side of the city.

 Exploring Buda side